 The First Congregational Church was once the center of town activity, a place where the annual town meetings took place.

 Currently, nearly 10 non-church groups regularly meet in the parish hall where weekly Wednesday community suppers also take place.
-The church has also staged other one-time concerts and provides the land that

 Now, the church aims to enhance its role in Lee’s downtown revitalization by promoting the house of worship as a year-round performing arts facility.